Skip to content

 8–12

-Minutes of deliberate time-wasting per match
+Estimated minutes of deliberate time-wasting per match (slow restarts, tactical delays)

 🎭